Why Trauma-Informed Coaching Matters for Survivors and Alienated Parents

 If you’re a survivor of narcissistic abuse, struggling with parental alienation, or feeling overwhelmed by your trauma, you’re not alone.
 You deserve support that sees the whole you — not just your symptoms.

-As a trauma-informed somatic coach, I offer a safe, grounded space where healing, self-leadership, and transformation can begin.
+As a trauma-informed somatic coach, I’m devoted to providing a safe, grounded space where healing, self-leadership, and transformation can begin.
 Together, we’ll work at your pace, with compassion, clarity, and trust.

 www.facebook.com/thepowerandcontrolwheel